The Log Management tab in the Alert Logic® console provides access to configuration of log management policies, schedules, and alert rules.

 For more information, refer to our Flat File Collection Policy help documentation.

 Syslog is a way for network devices to send event messages to a logging server – usually known as a syslog server.
-A syslog policy lets you collect syslog files for Log Manager to review.
+A syslog policy lets you collect syslog files for Alert Logic log management to review.
 Syslog policies are used for defining the port that is listening for syslog traffic in both the agent and remote collector.

 The policy is also used for defining how much data can be cached on the agent or collector if the connection to the Alert Logic cloud is lost or there is insufficient bandwidth for transmitting the received logs.